 Speaker: Helen Faith

-Financial aid isn't easy work—the past several years have proven incredibly challenging, and the trajectory of rapid change will accelerate in coming years as we implement FAFSA Simplification, support borrowers as they return to repayment after three years on pause, respond to future proposed Gainful Employment rules, and the list goes on.
+Financial aid isn't easy work—the past several years have proven incredibly challenging, and the trajectory of rapid change will persist in coming years as we continue to experience FAFSA Simplification, support borrowers in navigating the ever-changing landscape of loan repayment and debt relief, respond to Gainful Employment and Financial Value Transparency requirements and implications, and the list goes on.
 If you're overwhelmed and even discouraged, that's hardly surprising—so how can we keep our hearts in this work through it all?
 Join this session to reconnect with the reasons we became financial aid professionals, be reminded of the tremendous impact we have, and share strategies to manage the stress of constant change and continue to be re-inspired even in the most difficult moments.

 Speaker: Helen Faith